tayganr/lakehouse/modules/module03.md

 ## :loudspeaker: Introduction

-In this module, we will setup a Logical Data Warehouse (LDW), a relational layer, on top of the data files residing in Azure Data Lake Storage Gen2.
+In this module, we will setup a Logical Data Warehouse (LDW), a relational layer, on top of the data files residing in the data lake.
+This will enable a broad range of business intelligence tools to query data from the Delta Lake tables using the serverless SQL endpoint.

 ```mermaid
 flowchart TB